 “Master will work,” Cairbre assured, and he could all but feel Rain’s approving smile upon him at that.

 He felt like he was getting the hang of things, no pun intended, but there was still a pretty significant obstacle in front of him.
 The actual work with the ropes, he could only just assume how it worked from what he had seen.
-At least he knew well enough how to work a knot with his hooves, finding surprising dexterity in them with enough practice.
-Collecting several long lengths of the binds, he approached, using his mouth and hooves alike, while Kalmoor just crouched down for him to allow him to reach his wrists.
+At least he knew well enough how to work a knot with his talons, finding surprising dexterity in them with enough practice.
+Collecting several long lengths of the binds, he approached, using his mouth and claws alike, while Kalmoor just crouched down for him to allow him to reach his wrists.
 He didn’t even have to command him.

 It took some work, and a generous amount of teeth, but he had soon managed to bind the bird’s wrists up tightly.
 Rain approached to test the knots, giving them a tug and smiling softly.
 Though Cairbre still needed her help actually getting those bindings up to the ceiling, handing off the loose ends for her to fasten above.
 He thought perhaps that undermined things a little, showing to his sub that he couldn’t even tie him up without assistance, but Kalmoor didn’t seem to mind.
 He was just still wearing that soft smile of his, looking as eager as ever to be toyed with.